 Volvo XC60 Recharge plug-in hybrid MPG & CO2

-Volvo quotes identical fuel economy figures for both the Recharge T6 and T8 models of 100.9 to 282.1mpg and CO2 emissions ranging from 23g/km to 64g/km.
-Pure-electric range for both cars is similar, with a range of up to 33 miles possible in the T6, falling slightly to 32 miles in the T8.
-These figures may be possible to achieve if you’re able to use electric power most of the time, but during our test of the T8, we could only manage around 31mpg.
-True, we were driving it quickly rather than cautiously, but that’s a big disparity.
+Volvo quotes identical fuel economy figures for both the Recharge T6 and T8 models of 217 to 282.1mpg and CO2 emissions ranging from 24g/km to 30g/km.
+Pure electric range for both cars is similar, with a range of up to 47.8 miles possible in the T6, falling slightly to 47.2 miles in the T8.
+These figures may be possible to achieve if you’re able to use electric power most of the time, but they’ll quickly decrease if you drive with an empty battery.
 Even in Pure mode, if you demand more performance than the electric motor can provide, the 2.0-litre petrol engine will eventually kick in, adversely affecting efficiency as it does so.

-Those after a fast company car will find much to like about the XC60 Recharge, with low carbon-dioxide emissions of 23-64g/km placing both the T6 and T8 models into the lower Benefit-in-Kind bandings, although it will still be more expensive in this regard than an all-electric BMW iX3 or Mercedes EQB.
+Those after a fast company car will find much to like about the XC60 Recharge, with low carbon-dioxide emissions placing both the T6 and T8 models into the lower Benefit-in-Kind bandings, although it will still be more expensive in this regard than an all-electric BMW iX3 or Mercedes EQB.

 Road tax (VED) will be expensive, however: after the first year of tax (which is typically rolled into a car’s on-the-road price), every XC60 Recharge costs more than £40,000, incurring a luxury car surcharge from years two to six, for a hefty annual bill.

 Battery charge time, range and capacity

-Every Volvo XC60 Recharge has a 11.6kWh battery, which takes between two-and-a-half to three-and-a-half hours to fully charge up from a wallbox.
+Every Volvo XC60 Recharge has a 14.7kWh battery, which takes between three to seven hours to fully charge up, depending on the power supply.
 While fast chargers are relatively simple and inexpensive to have installed at your home, using a conventional three-pin domestic plug sees the charging time increase to seven hours.
 The charging cable is stored under the boot floor and plugs into a flap on its nearside wing, with the batteries being replenished via the car’s on-board charger.